weavedb/weavedb/docs/docs/advanced/client.md

 ---
 # Light Client

 With the light client, browser users don't have to hold a full cache from the Warp SDK, which makes read queries extremely fast.

-A remote gRPC node must exists for the DB instance and the endpoint URL must be specified as `rpc`.
+A remote rollup node must exist for the DB instance and the endpoint URL must be specified as `rpc`.

 ## For Web Browsers